Wildcats vs. Bobcats: First Round Betting Trends, Record ATS, Home/Road Splits

 Kansas State vs. Montana State: Betting Trends, Record ATS, Home/Road Splits - First Round

-The No. 3 seed Kansas State Wildcats (23-9) are a 7.5-point favorite in the opening round of the NCAA Tournament against the No. 14 seed Montana State Bobcats (25-9) on Friday at Greensboro Coliseum.
-The matchup begins at 9:40 PM on CBS.
-Here are insights into this East Region 3-14 matchup to help you fill out your bracket.
-The matchup has an over/under of 139.5.
+The No. 3 seed Kansas State Wildcats (23-9) and the No. 14 seed Montana State Bobcats (25-9) will meet in the opening round of the NCAA Tournament on Friday at 9:40 PM.
+Kansas State is favored by 7.5 points in the contest, which airs on CBS.
+Here's everything you need to know about this 3-14 matchup when filling out your brackets.
+The over/under is set at 139.5 for the matchup.

 Kansas State vs. Montana State Odds & Info